 - Slice the dates in half, add to a blender and pulse until finely chopped.

-- Add oats, two tablespoons of the chopped almonds, the almond butter and the cocoa powder to the blender, and pulse until they form a sticky mixture.
+- Add the oats, two tablespoons of chopped almonds, the almond butter and the cocoa power to the blender, and pulse until it forms a sticky mixture.